Bioengineering and Nanotechnology Degree Program

 - Get started.
 You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
 As you progress through the program, you may choose from courses offered on campus or online, year round in the fall, spring, or summer.
-You are required to take at least four courses on campus.
+You are required to take at least two courses on campus.

 - Complete your thesis.
 Working with a thesis director, you conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how scientific research is executed and communicated.